-Career Highlights: Named the 2020 NFL Comeback Player of the Year, quarterback Alex Smith recently announced his retirement after he came back from a near life-threatening leg injury to lead the Washington Football team midway through last season to an NFC East title.
+Career Highlights: Named the 2020 NFL Comeback Player of the Year, quarterback Alex Smith retired in the 2021 off-season after he came back from a near life-threatening leg injury to lead the Washington Football team midway through the 2020 season to an NFC East title.
+Last season, Smith worked as an ESPN analyst.
 A 16-year veteran, Smith was traded to Washington in 2018 after leading Kansas City for five seasons.
 A three-time Pro Bowler, Smith posted three 11-win seasons with the Chiefs and in 2017 posted career-highs in completions, yards and led the NFL in passer rating.
 In 2015, he led the Chiefs to an 11-game winning streak, their first playoff win since 1994, and was named the Chiefs co-MVP.
 Prior to the Chiefs, Smith spent seven years with the San Francisco 49ers.
 He started the first nine games of the 2012 season, before suffering a head injury, as the team finished with an 11-4-1 record and played in Super Bowl XLVII.
 Smith had a breakout season in 2011 leading the 49ers to a 13-3 record.
 He threw 17 touchdowns and just five interceptions, setting the 49ers record for fewest interceptions in a season.

 Career Highlights: Hall of Fame quarterback Steve Young won three Super Bowl Championships with the San Francisco 49ers.
 Inducted into the 2005 Pro Football Hall of Fame, Young was a two-time NFL MVP, seven-time Pro Bowler, three-time First-Team All-Pro, three-time Second-Team All-Pro, and two-time NFC Offensive Player of the Year.
 He spent most of his 15-year career with San Francisco and holds numerous NFL records including six passing titles.
 His best season was 1994 when he posted a then-record 112.8 passer rating completing 324 of 461 passes for 3,969 yards and 35 touchdowns.
 Young added seven rushing touchdowns as he guided the 49ers to a NFC West title, and an incredible 49-26 win over San Diego in Super Bowl XXIX.
 Young passed for 325 yards, threw a record six touchdowns, was the game’s leading rusher, and was named the Super Bowl MVP.
 During his NFL career, the left-hander threw for 3,000 or more yards six times and had 20 or more touchdown passes in a season five times, and posted a passer rating of 100 or higher six times.

-Career Highlights: Best known for his signature knuckleball pitch, former All-Star Tim Wakefield was instrumental in helping Boston win two World Series Championships in 2004 and 2007.
-After starting his MLB career in 1992 with Pittsburgh for two years, Wakefield spent the next 17 seasons with the Red Sox, where he posted a 200-180 record with a 4.41 ERA.
-An All-Star in 2009, he was one of only five American League pitchers to start at least one game in 17 consecutive seasons for the same team as he recorded at least four wins and 125 innings in each of his 17 years in Boston.
+Career Highlights: Former MLB All-Star pitcher Tim Wakefield was instrumental in helping Boston win two World Series Championships in 2004 and 2007.
+Best known for his signature knuckleball pitch, Wakefield started his major league career in 1992 with Pittsburgh for two years, and then spent the next 17 seasons with the Red Sox.
+He was one of only five American League pitchers to start at least one game in 17 consecutive seasons for the same team.
+Wakefield also recorded at least four wins and 125 innings in each of his 17 years in Boston.
 Named the 1995 AL Comeback Player-of-the-Year, Wakefield’s 186 wins with Boston places him third on the all-time Red Sox win list behind Cy Young and Roger Clemens (192 each).
 Wakefield ranks first all-time in Red Sox innings pitched (3,226), and second in wins at Fenway Park (97), second in appearances (627) and second in strikeouts (2,156).
+An All-Star in 2009, Wakefield finished his career with a 200-180 record and 4.41 ERA in 627 games.
 Wakefield was also known as one of baseball’s most charitable players being named the 2010 Roberto Clemente Award honoree.

-Career Highlights: Actor and singer Jack Wagner stars as Bill Avery in Hallmark Channel’s beloved television series, “When Calls the Heart,” which started filming its eighth season in 2021.
-Wagner also recently starred in Hallmark movies “The Wedding March” and its’ four follow-up films the past four years, in addition to “Love on the Vines.”
-He has also starred in several movies made for television, but, Wagner is best recognized for his roles on the soap operas “General Hospital,” “The Bold and the Beautiful,” “Santa Barbara” and the prime-time hit series “Melrose Place.”
+Career Highlights: Actor and singer Jack Wagner stars as Bill Avery in Hallmark Channel’s beloved television series, “When Calls the Heart,” which finished filming its ninth season in late 2021.
+Wagner has a Netflix romantic comedy titled “Falling for Christmas” premiering later this year, and also recently starred in Hallmark movies “The Wedding March” and its’ four follow-up films over the past six years, in addition to “Love on the Vines.”
+Wagner starred in several other movies made for television, but, is best recognized for his roles on the soap operas “General Hospital,” “The Bold and the Beautiful,” “Santa Barbara” and the prime-time hit series “Melrose Place.”
 The popular star was nominated for a 2005 Emmy for Outstanding Lead Actor in “The Bold and the Beautiful” and also received rave reviews for his portrayal of Tony in the National Touring Company production of “West Side Story.”
 Wagner jumped on the entertainment scene in 1984 launching a successful recording career with his gold hit, “All I Need.”
 He released other albums through the years, with his most recent “On The Porch” album in 2014.
 An accomplished golfer, Wagner is a two-time American Century Celebrity Golf Championship winner.

-Career Highlights: Considered one of the NFL’s most dominant defensive linebackers in history, Brian Urlacher spent his entire 13-year NFL career with the Chicago Bears (2000-12).
-Elected into the 2018 Pro Football Hall of Fame, the fan-favorite and popular Urlacher played in 182 career games, starting all but two.
+Career Highlights: Considered one of the NFL’s most dominant defensive linebackers in history, Brian Urlacher was elected into the Pro Football Hall of Fame in 2018.
+The fan-favorite and popular Urlacher spent his entire 13-year NFL career with the Chicago Bears (2000-12), where he played in 182 career games, starting all but two.
 An eight-time Pro Bowler, four-time First-Team All-Pro and Second-Team All-Pro honoree, he recorded a Bears’ team-record 1,353 tackles, 41.5 sacks, 22 interceptions, 16 fumble recoveries, and 11 forced fumbles.
 Urlacher was the 2005 NFL Defensive Player of the Year, and the first Chicago defender to lead the team in tackles in his first four NFL seasons.
 In 2006, he played a pivotal role in helping the Bears to a 13-3 record, the NFC’s top playoff seed, and two post-season victories before losing to Indianapolis in Super Bowl XLI.
 Urlacher’s other accolades include: 2012 Ed Block Courage Award, 2007 Brian Piccolo Award, 2006 AP All-Pro Team, 2005 AP and Pro Football Weekly NFL Defensive Play-of-the-Year, 2001 Football Digest NFL Defensive Player-of-the-Year, and 2000 AP NFL Defensive Rookie-of-the-Year.

 Career Highlights: Hall of Fame pitcher John Smoltz is an eight-time All-Star, Cy Young Award winner and World Series Champion.
 In his illustrious 20-year MLB career with the Atlanta Braves, Smoltz was a two-time National League wins and strikeout leader, and the first pitcher in history to top both 200 wins and 150 saves.
 With a lifetime 15-4 post-season record and 2.67 ERA, Smoltz helped Atlanta win the 1995 World Series.
 The only Braves player to be part of the franchise’s historic run of 14 consecutive division titles, Smoltz’s best year was 1996 when he went 24-8 with a 2.94 ERA, including winning a franchise-record 14 straight games, an NL record 24 wins, and the Cy Young honor.
 Predominately a starting pitcher, Smoltz spent three and a half seasons as Atlanta’s closer, and became only the second pitcher to have both a 20-win season and a 50-save season (2002).
 His other accolades include: 1997 Silver Slugger Award, 2005 Lou Gehrig Memorial Award, and 2005 Roberto Clemente Award.
 His career statistics include a 3.33 ERA, 3,084 strikeouts and 154 saves.